zakuArbor/blog/_posts/programming/2024-05-27-regret-tlb-cacheline.md

 > -- [What Every Programmer Should Know About Memory](https://akkadia.org/drepper/cpumemory.pdf)

-**Notice:** I am still very new in the subject of system performance and computer architecture so please do raise a Github Issue if there is anything plainly wrong about my findings.
+**Notice 1:** I am still very new in the subject of system performance and computer architecture so please do raise a Github Issue if there is anything plainly wrong about my findings.

 If you have taken a course in operating system or had an opportunity to work with memory at a low level, you will know that although two virtual address may be close virtually, they could be mapped to very different physical pages where the data is actually stored.
 Hence,